jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update customer details _PUT_.md

 ## Function

 The REST APIs PUT operator is used in a Jigx function with body parameters to specify the exact columns to be updated for the record.
 The `inputTransform` specifies how the data should be structured or formatted when being sent to the REST service.
-This transformation process ensures that the data adheres to the expected schema or format required by the REST service for processing the request.&#x20;
+This transformation process ensures that the data adheres to the expected schema or format required by the REST service for processing the request.

 :::CodeblockTabs
 rest-update-customer.jigx